-- Recovery of warranties and other operational expenses - it includes essentially Toyota Motor Europe guarantees and other charges to dealers.

-- "Rents charged" includes na amount concerning investment properties of about 2,5 million euros.

-- Services provided - refers mainly to administrative fees charged to companies outside the Toyota Caetano perimeter;

-- Expenses recovery - it contains mainly revenues related with social services (canteen and staff training) charged to companies outside the Toyota Caetano perimeter.

-- Gains with the disposal of Tangible Fixed Assets includes an amount of approximately 1,2 million euros corresponding to the gain obtained on the alienation of commercial facilities located in the city Cascais

-- Subsidies include na amount of about 5 million euros concerning IEFP support (Professional Training and Employment Institute) (3,8 million euros as at 31st December 2019) and related with training actions coordinated by the Group in its various training centers, as well as in 2020 the government support in order to face the pandemic caused by new coronavirus Covid-19 (Note 39)
+- Recovery of warranties and other operational expenses it includes essentially Toyota Motor Europe guarantees and other charges to dealers. - "Rents charged" includes an amount concerning investment properties of about 2,5 Million Euros. - Services provided refers mainly to administrative fees charged to companies outside the Toyota Caetano perimeter. - Expenses recovery it contains mainly revenues related with social services (canteen and staff training) charged to companies outside the Toyota Caetano perimeter. - Gains with the disposal of Tangible Fixed Assets includes an amount of approximately 1,2 Million Euros corresponding to the gain obtained on the alienation of commercial facilities located in the city Cascais. - Subsidies include an amount of about 5 Million Euros concerning IEFP support (Professional Training and Employment Institute) (3,8 Million Euros as at 31st December 2019) and related with training actions coordinated by the Group in its various training centres, as well as in 2020 the government support in order to face the pandemic caused by new coronavirus COVID-19 (Note 39).